kevinwlu/iot/lesson9/README.md

 $ python3 qiskit_ignis_example.py
 ```

-### Or open Git Bash on Windows, install qiskit, and copy API token from [account](https://quantum-computing.ibm.com/account), save API token, and run examples of Qiskit
+### Or open Git Bash on Windows, install Qiskit, and copy and save API token from the [account](https://quantum-computing.ibm.com/account), and run examples of Qiskit

 ```sh
 $ python -m pip install qiskit qiskit-terra[visualization]